vijayrkadel/Python/basic/Python Language Basics.md

 	- Object-oriented
 	- Procedure-oriented
 	    1. write a function and call number of times
-	    2.  without object an class  we can write code in python ( procedure oriented concept come in Java from  1.8 called as lambda )
+	    2. without object and class we can write code in python ( procedure oriented concept come in Java from  1.8 called as lambda )

 8. Interpreted :
    - Java : we need to complie code so java is called as compiled language